markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

 ### Custom rendition missing from asset

-+ __Error message:__ New and re-processed assets process successfully, but are missing the custom rendition
++ __Error:__ New and re-processed assets process successfully, but are missing the custom rendition

 #### Processing profile not applied to ancestor folder